dwjoyce/pythonbook/chapters/Drawing Turtles.rst

     >>> turtle.forward(100)
     >>> turtle.left(90)

 We have drawn a box!
-We have effectively done the same thing four times - moved forward 100 places (measured in *pixels*, which stands for picture elements), and then turned left 90 degrees each time.
+We have effectively done the same thing four times - moved forward 100 places (measured in :term:`pixels`, which stands for picture elements), and then turned left 90 degrees each time.

 If you make a mistake, you can go back a turn, or *undo* your previous move, by typing the following::